 When officially dedicated on September 1, 1950, PARK ROYAL CENTRE featured a 1-level (46,000 square foot), Vancouver-based Woodward's, (12,000 square foot) Woodward's Food Floor supermarket and 2-level (18,000 square foot) F.W.
 Woolworth 5 & 10.
 Among the twenty inaugural stores were Charmante Gowns, Eilers Jewelers, Quinnell's ladies' wear and Gordon's Drugs.

-Successful from the very start, the shopping hub would be expanded several times over the ensuing years.
+Successful from the start, the shopping hub would be expanded several times over the ensuing years.
 The first enlargement, which got underway in the spring of 1953, added a second floor to the existing Woodward's department store and extended the northwest store block by 10,000 square feet.
 The newly-extended (92,000 square foot) Woodward's was re-dedicated on October 30, 1953.

 The second PARK ROYAL extension added a 1-level (24,000 square foot) Woodward's Food Floor to the west end of the complex.
-This store welcomed its first patrons on July 25, 1961.
+This store welcomed first patrons on July 25, 1961.
 The original Food Floor was incorporated into the adjacent Woodward's department store, which now encompassed 104,000 square feet.

 Construction commenced in August 1961.
 A freestanding mall, occupying 46 acres of the plot, was designed by Seattle's John Graham, Junior, with input by C.B.K.
 Van Norman.
 PARK ROYAL SOUTH was to encompass approximately 340,000 leasable square feet and feature fifty-eight stores and services.
 Unlike the existing north side structure, the "South Mall" would be an enclosed and climate-controlled venue.

-Anchoring the new South Mall were a 2-level (123,400 square foot) Eaton's department store and 1-level (30,000 square foot) Super Valu grocery.
+Anchoring the South Mall were a 2-level (123,400 square foot) Eaton's department store and 1-level (30,000 square foot) Super Valu grocery.
 These opened for business on October 3, 1962.
 A mall-wide dedication was held on October 18th.
 Charter tenants included Sight & Sound home electronics, Bata Shoes, Colonial Color Shop, Birks Jewelers and Park Royal Drugs.

 Park Royal Lanes, a freestanding bowling alley, was built west of PARK ROYAL SOUTH and opened in September 1963.
 The Famous Players Park Royal Twin Theatres was built on a pad west of Park Royal Lanes.
 The first features were shown on January 6, 1966.